Profile

 - A. Burenko: "Stabilization, Tracking, and Gesture Recognition Methods within Skeleton-based Human Pose Estimation Framework" (M. Sc.
 Thesis, 09/23–09/24)

 - V. Hilla: "An Analysis of Error Sources to Improve Temporal Consistency in 3D Human Pose Estimation" (M. Sc.
-Thesis, 09/23–07/24)
+Thesis, 09/23–07/24, Awarded as best thesis in Computer Science)

 - T. Schellhaas: "Identifizierung von langsamen Pionen durch Support Vector Machines" (B. Sc.
 Thesis)